 The FA Community

-March of 2018 I became involved in the FA community, thanks to my very good friend Shandra Trantham who also has FA.
+March of 2018 I became involved in the FA community, thanks to my very good friend Shandra who also has FA.
 Let me just say she’s absolutely amazing.
-She brought me into a community of amazing people that are almost all my best friends *cough* *cough* Andrea Garcia Alvarez and Kyle Waterman and many more.
+She brought me into a community of amazing people that are almost all my best friends *cough* *cough* Mekayla and Kyle and many more.

 I am beyond grateful that I got to meet all of these amazing people that understand me way more than anyone else does.
 I just let go when I am around them because I know I won’t be judged for the way I walk or the way I talk and everything else that FA has done to me.